 For each of the dogs, researchers evaluated lameness, pain on manipulation and palpation, and range of motion at the beginning of the study, after the 10th treatment and after the 20th treatment.
 In addition, radiographic assessments were completed before the first session and after the 20th and owners completed questionnaires to assess their dog’s chronic pain and its impact on their health-related quality of life as related to behavioral change as well as share how satisfied they were with the PEMF therapy.
 Researchers followed up with the dogs four months and 12 months after the initial study with clinical and radiographic assessments as well as questionnaires for the owners.

 Researchers reported that, at just half therapy, a majority of the dogs in the study improved with PEMF treatment with respect to their baseline lameness and pain values.
 What’s more, these benefits lasted without the use of any anti-inflammatory drugs.

 While researchers did not see any noticeable decrease in signs of osteoarthritis in scans as they’d expected at the start of the study, they believe that the 20 sessions the dogs underwent was just not sufficient enough to show any x-ray changes to their bones and cartilage.
-They also cited a 2008 study of the affect of PEMF treatment on Guinea Pigs that showed PEMF slowed the development of osteoarthritic lesions in study participants.
+They also cited a 2008 study of the effect of PEMF treatment on Guinea Pigs that showed PEMF slowed the development of osteoarthritic lesions in study participants.

-“In conclusion, PEMF is a non-invasive remedy, lacking in adverse effect, easy to employ, and useful for controlling pain and inflammation associated with osteoarthritis,” researchers reported.
+“In conclusion, PEMF is a non-invasive remedy, lacking in an adverse effect, easy to employ, and useful for controlling pain and inflammation associated with osteoarthritis,” researchers reported.

 For Your Pet